Age-related Macular Degeneration

 • Reduced night vision

-• Difficulty to see under changing light conditions
+• Difficulty seeing under changing light conditions

 • Blurry, fuzzy, or distorted vision